Greetings to make elders love you this Chinese New Year

 Loosely translated as money is rolling, you can use this greeting to wish your elders a year of financial abundance ahead and that wealth would come pouring in.

 Now that you have learned these greetings, it’s your turn to master some of them and put it into practice.
-Happy Chinese New Year everyone!
+Hoppy Chinese New Year everyone!